womanonrails/womanonrails.com/_i18n/en/_posts/2019-03-25-operator-precedence-ruby.md

 ## Summary

 - Be aware of operators precedence in Ruby.
-- If you are not sure about precedence, put the right brackets or even better check in the documentation.
-Do tests also ;]
+- If you are not sure about precedence, put the right brackets or even better: check in the documentation.Also do the tests ;]
-- Sometimes, even I know precedences in Ruby, I like to leave brackets.
+- Sometimes, even if I know precedences in Ruby, I like to leave brackets.
 It is more readable for me.
 Like here: `method('a' && 'b')`.
 I know that this notation `method 'a' && 'b'` is correct and do exactly, what I want, but I like to be more specific here.
-This is more **"Tell don't ask"** approach.
+This is more **"Tell, don't ask"** approach.

 That's it.
 If you have any other precedence examples, which were not mentioned here, feel free to share them in the comments.
 Thank you for reading and see you next time!